EinGuterWaran/EinGuterWaran/README.md

 - :handshake: **volunteer** as part of [**IT4Kids**](https://it-for-kids.org/vision) as a course instructor and get to teach kids about digitalization through graphical programming at Aachen elementary schools on a weekly basis.

-- :trophy:&nbsp; like to participate in hackathons in my free time.
-If you know of an interesting hackathon and are looking for a valuable team member, feel free to contact me via email.
+- :computer: offer **custom software development services** and specialize in turning your ideas into reality.
+My goal is to fully understand your needs and work with you to create tailored solutions that meet your specific requirements.
+Please feel free to contact me via email (janu@lingeswaran.com) to discuss your project ideas and requirements.

 <!--
 Besides being a **working student** at **Küchenheld**, I am currently working on the following projects and ideas: